DumplingIsNice/2020-energy-monitor-project-team02-mirror/Presentation/SCRIPT.md

 - Additionally, to aid in the power calculation in the microcontroller, we have developed a peak detector that samples a voltage when an interrupt is triggered.
 - The signal from this circuit will help us identify signal peaks and perform power calculations.
 - These considerations must be made due to the limitation of the quantification process.
 The quantified representation of the signal is discrete and requires interpolation by the programme we developed to run on the microcontroller.
-- Of which _Krithik_ will walk you through.
+- Of which we'll let _Krithik_ will walk you through the firmware of our energy monitor system.

 # Slide 4: Digital (1)
 Krithik